study-dojo/study-dojo.github.io/index.md

 * "I would like to have more status choices.
 Overall, I think the point of the website would be good if there were more grasshoppers using it" - John
 * "I had difficulty logging in, but once I was able to, it was easy to navigate the website.
 The overlay looks decent" - Melvin
 * "Creating an account was difficult because there is only a text link that is not very visible.
 Also, you have to click the calendar icon instead of anywhere in the text box to put in a date for add session. " - Ryan
+* "The site was easy to navigate, but there were some technical issues" - Emily
+* "The home page was nice, but I think the color could be a bit different.
+Maybe add some dark green for school pride." - Amy

 ## Development History